 Skip to main content

 The Amps API is built so an agent never needs device-specific code.
 Every read response carries the contract for the next write.
 Every error envelope carries enough structure for the agent to fix its own request.
 The same shape that drives reasoning drives rendering.
 This page is for integrators wiring an agent at the API layer or building a UI on top of it.
-The patterns work against the deployed REST API and the Documentation MCP, and will work against the Execution MCP when it ships.
+The patterns work against the deployed REST API and the Documentation MCP, and will work against the Execution MCP, which is coming soon.

 Capabilities ship with state